anarita99/push_swap/README.md

 ## Description
 **push_swap** is a sorting algorithm project that challenges you to sort a stack of integers using a limited set of operations with the minimum number of moves.
 The goal is to implement an efficient sorting algorithm using two stacks (a and b) and a specific set of stack operations.
 This project explores algorithm complexity, optimization techniques, and data structure manipulation in C.

-## About

-A sorting algorithm project that sorts integers using two stacks with a limited set of operations, implementing different sorting strategies based on stack size for optimal performance.

-`C` `Algorithms` `Data Structures` `Stack Operations` `Radix Sort` `Optimization` `Complexity`

 ## Instructions

 ### Compilation